Chapter 11 Business Reorganizations

 Myles H. Alderman Jr. is a founding member of Alderman & Alderman and leads the firm’s Bankruptcy, Creditors Rights’ and Restructuring Practice Group.
 He has extensive experience representing businesses in financial distress, secured and unsecured lenders, trade creditors, committees and parties interested in acquiring assets, in Chapter 11 business reorganizations, liquidations and workouts.

 Myles has been guiding business leaders, accountants and lawyers through Chapter 11 Business Reorganizations since 1986.
+Learn more about Myles Alderman.

 Book Reviews